 In the event you choose to commence treatment with Fertility Solutions, it is necessary that the following be done:

 - Once you have the referral, phone the rooms of the specialist (Dr’s.
-George Bogiatzis, Kirsten Morrow, James Orford, Kelvin Larwood, Nerida Flannery, or Julienne Wickham, Harry Swanepoel) to make an appointment.
+George Bogiatzis, Kirsten Morrow, James Orford, Kelvin Larwood or Nerida Flannery, to make an appointment.
 Our fertility specialists are highly regarded on the Sunshine Coast and as a result, the waiting time to see a fertility specialist can be up to 6 weeks.
 We recommend that you make this appointment as soon as possible.
 You can always cancel the appointment if it is not needed.

 - Have the required screening tests – see below.